-During the three months ended March 31, 2015 and 2014, excluding the fair value of the common stock issued to TSRI described above, the Company recognized expense under the agreement in the amount of \$0.2 million.
+During the three months ended September 30, 2015 and 2014, excluding the fair value of the common stock issued to TSRI described above, the Company recognized expense under the agreement in the amount of \$0.2 million.
+During the nine months ended September 30, 2015 and 2014, excluding the fair value of the common stock issued to TSRI described above, the Company recognized expense under the agreement in the amount of \$0.5 million.
 A member of the Company's board of directors is a faculty member at TSRI and such payments fund a portion of his research activities conducted at TSRI.

-During the three months ended March 31, 2015 and 2014, the Company provided charitable donations to the National Foundation for Cancer Research of \$0.1 million.
-The Company has requested that the donations be restricted to certain basic research in cancer biology and therapeutics, a portion of which fund research activities conducted at TSRI in the laboratory of a member of the Company's board of directors.
+During the three months ended September 30, 2015 and 2014, the Company provided charitable donations to the National Foundation for Cancer Research of \$0.1 million.
+During the nine months ended September 30, 2015 and 2014, the Company provided charitable donations to the National Foundation for Cancer Research of \$0.3 million.
+The Company has requested that the donations be restricted to certain basic research in cancer biology and therapeutics, a portion of which funds research activities conducted at TSRI in the laboratory of a member of the Company's board of directors.